alexhsamuel/ora/docs/c++-date.md

 ## Safe functions

-The `cron::date::safe` namespace provides alternatives to all date functions that don't throw exceptions; instead, they return special values to indicate failure.
+The `cron::date::safe` namespace provides "safe" alternatives to all date functions, which don't throw exceptions; instead, they return special values to indicate failure.

 - Any function that returns a date will return `INVALID` instead.